If you’re looking to add a true touch of the jungle to your home, Monstera adansonii is a perfect choice.

 - Soak your seeds for up to 24 hours in room temperature water.
 This step isn’t completely necessary, but it can help speed up the germination process by softening the outer seed coat.
 Make sure to do this in a warm room in your house, away from any chilly windows or HVAC vents.

 - Plant your seeds in well-draining potting mix, about 1/2 deep.
 A seed-starting tray is ideal for this step since the small size helps prevent accidental overwatering.
 If you’d like to recycle a tray rather than buy one, I’ve had good results with planting seeds in empty paperboard egg cartons.

 - Place a plastic bag or a humidity dome over your pot, and keep the soil consistently moist.
 A spray bottle is perfect for this task.

-- Bottom heat is another way to encourage germination, like this one from SeedFactor.
+- Bottom heat is another way to encourage germination.
+Using a seedling heat mat works great.

 - Seeds should sprout in a few weeks.
 Once they’re 2 inches tall, transfer them to 2-inch nursery pots filled with well-draining soil.

 One word of caution: Double-check which species of monstera seeds you buy.
-Monstera deliciosa seeds are fairly easy to find, like these on Etsy, while those of Monstera adansonii are more uncommon, like these from Rare Palm Seeds.
+Monstera deliciosa seeds are fairly easy to find, while those of Monstera adansonii are more uncommon.
 So make sure any seeds you’re buying are actually what you want.